artsyolya/portfolio/README.md

 Hello!

-Welcome to the repository for my professinoal portfolio website.
-I am continously working on improving the website.
-The repository links up to my domain --> www.olgasago.com
+Welcome to the repository for the hard coded version of my professinoal portfolio website.

 Current version: v3